czyzby/gdx-lml/examples/README.md

 Examples might be using latest snapshot version and contain new features.
 To check which library version is currently used, inspect `gradle.properties` file.

 Note that many examples do not include mobile platform projects.
 This **not** because they are unsupported - they're usually excluded for simplicity.

+Projects with Android modules need a `local.properties` file with `sdk.dir` property to compile.

+Some test project _might_ fail on some platforms (Android, GWT) due to outdated dependencies.
+Try copying the sources to your project and running them locally if that's the case.
+If you notice that any test project fails to run, don't hesitate to create an issue.